Strings and Memory Management

 }

-The array b is defined inside the function, so its class is auto.
+The array b is defined inside the function, so its storage class is auto.
 The compiler calculates the number of the elements in the string literal.
-It is six because it has ‘\0’ terminator.
+It is six, including the null terminator.
 The compiler allocates six bytes in the stack and copies “Hello” litaral string to the stack memory.

 Both a and b are writable.